marionettejs/backbone.babysitter/readme.md

 * by `view.cid`
 * by `view.model.cid` if the view has a model
-* by `view.collection.cid` if the view has a collection
 * by a custom index key

 When adding a view, you can optionally specify a custom index key